hal2814/post-epicodus-plan/README.md

 #### Starting capstone checklist
 * Research how to build a Ruby Gem, begin by reading guide here: (http://guides.rubygems.org/make-your-own-gem/#introduction)
 * follow tutorial for gem creation
-* come up with descriptive name for gem that is not taken
+* come up with descriptive name for gem that is not taken (Intermediator)
+*

+#### About capstone project
+_I have chosen the name Intermediator because to intermediate is defined as reconciling differences between people in order to bring about an agreement.
+The Intermediator gem will make sure meaningful discussions do get lost in the forum process._